 120 Schermerhorn St.

-New York State Department of Corrections and Community Supervision (DOCCS): The DOCCS has a New York’s most wanted list that can be viewed to obtain individuals that are wanted for severe crimes.
+New York State Department of Corrections & Community Supervision (DOCCS): The DOCCS has New York’s most wanted list that can be viewed to obtain individuals who are wanted for severe crimes.
 The list also has mugshots of the offenders.

 Other than these government agencies, requestors may obtain warrant information from third-party sites who are permitted to have access to this data in the spirit of the state’s public records laws.